ikhvorost/DLog/README.md

 let logger = DLog {
   Pipe {
     StdOut
-    Filter {
-      $0.type == .error
+    Filter { $0.type == .error }
-    }
     File(path: "path/error.log")
   }
 }
 ```

-All log messages are being sending to `StdOut` first then filtering by `error` type so the error messages only will be printed to the file.
+All log messages will be printed to `StdOut` first then filtered by `error` type so the error messages only will be written to the file.

 ## Log levels